mgartmann/llvm-project/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-virtual-class-destructor.rst

 cppcoreguidelines-virtual-class-destructor
 ===============================================

-Finds virtual classes and structs whose destructor is neither public and virtual nor protected and non-virtual.
+Finds virtual classes whose destructor is neither public and virtual nor protected and non-virtual.
 A virtual class's destructor should be specified in one of these ways to prevent undefined behaviour.
+Note that this check will diagnose a class with a virtual method regardless of whether the class is used as a base class or not.

 Fixes are available for user-declared and implicit destructors that are either public and non-virtual or protected and virtual.
 No fixes are offered for